 4′ x 8′ N scale track plan

 A huge urban terminus station.
 A busy multi-track main line.
 Long trains.
 All embedded in a metropolitan region.
 If you think that’s impossible on a 4×8 size, then see this N scale track plan.
-I call it “The fake Terminus”:
+I call it “The Fake Terminus”:

 4x8 N scale track plan